gussmith23/website/_writing/2013-05-12-count-the-lights.md

 "I only take your word for it because I really don’t care.
 I don’t know why I would," she replied.
 Nonetheless, she was curious; I watched her dip her head a bit lower, to try and see the tops of the towers in the mirror.
 "Alright, there, I see the sixth light on each."

 My heart skipped a beat, or half of one.
 I knew it couldn’t not work; there was nothing to "work" in the first place.
 This is how it’s always been.
 I knew it’d be.
-Regardless, it catches you - every single time.
+Regardless, it catches you, every single time.
 I let go of her hand, and put both hands on the wheel.

 "There it is," I heard him say to himself, in the seat behind me.
 She didn’t hear him.
 She turned around to him in the backseat.
 He looked solemn; where previously he’d been sticking his head between the two front seats, now he was stretching across the backseat, head against the window.